Terenure College: History

+Georgian house and estate

+Prior to the arrival of the Carmelites, Terenure House and estate encompassing 35 acres had been purchased by the banker and politician Sir Robert Shaw, 1st Baronet in 1785 from the estate of the family of Joseph Deane.
+Two years later work was completed to change the house to its current Georgian twin bay fronted form.

+It was later sold by his son, Lieutenant Colonel Robert Shaw, 2nd Baronet in 1806 when he moved the family seat to nearby 110 acre Bushy Park House estate which his wife Maria had brought with her as a dowry.
+The house was then purchased by Frederick Bourne, the owner of a stage coach business.
+The Bournes continued to occupy the house until 1857.

+Carmelite institution

 Catholic Emancipation was granted in 1829 and the Carmelite order responded to the need for Catholic educators by establishing schools wherever they had friaries.
 By 1854 practically all Carmelite friaries had primary schools attached.

-In 1860, Terenure House opened as a college with twenty-one pupils on its roll.
+On January 10th 1860, Terenure House opened as a college with twenty-one pupils on its roll.
 Between 1870 and 1890 the school was extended to the current main block which house the fifth and sixth year classrooms, and which also include an original stone staircase of the era, but the original clocktower has since been removed due to safety concerns.

 In the 1940s the college identified a need for a new school space, and the so-called "Crush Hall" and concert hall were added to the school, as well as a new Junior School block above the hall.
 Initially the concert hall was used for both cultural and sporting activities, most notably the College Play, which came to include girls from Our Lady's School, across the road.
 Since the construction of the 1980s block and the sports hall, the concert hall has been used exclusively for formal and artistic events, such as the school "Debs", plays, concerts and art fairs.
 The modern school theatre was opened by the President of Ireland Michael D. Higgins in 2013, named in honour of past pupil Donal McCann.

 In 2015 it was announced that the Junior School would close after enrollment halved from 2009, and current classes were phased out, with the last class finishing in 2017.